DIY Drone: How to Build Your First Quadcopter – Part 2

 Bottom left = Counter-Clockwise

 The reason for this is to do with torque.
 Each motor produces torque in the opposite direction that the propeller spins in.
-If we had all motors spinning in the same direction, the quadcopter would spin as fast as the motors would be (in theory) making the yaw axis uncontrollable.
+If we had all motors spinning in the same direction, the quadcopter would spin as fast as the motors (in theory) making the yaw axis uncontrollable.
 To counteract this, we have two spinning clockwise and two spinning counter-clockwise.
 This cancels out the torque of the other motors, allowing for stable flight.
 It’s the equivalent of what a tail rotor does in a helicopter.

-STEP 6: Soldering the ESCs to PDB
+Soldering the ESCs to PDB

 Before you solder the ESCs to the PDB (Power Distribution Board), put the heat shrink tubing over the ESC but don’t apply the heat yet.
 You may need to swap some of the wires later and you won’t be able to with the heat shrink in the way.
 Some ESCs allow you to reverse the direction without having to resolder any wires.
 The KISS ESCs have jumper pads where if you bridge them, the motor spins in the other direction.
 On the Littlebee ESCs, you can change the motor direction through BLHeli which is a software used to program it.

 First, tin the wires and the pads and apply heat to both of them until the wire melts into the solder on the pad.
 Make sure that positive (red wire) goes to positive and negative (black wire) goes to negative.
 Do this for all 4 ESCs.
 You can use double sided sticky tape beneath the ESC to dampen any vibrations.
-Once you have shrunk the heat shrink, secure the ESCs to the frame using zip ties or even insulation tape, although zip ties would look neater on your diy quadcopter.
+Once you have shrunk the heat shrink, secure the ESCs to the frame using zip ties or even insulation tape, although zip ties would look neater on your DIY quadcopter.

 Solder XT60 to PDB: Take the XT60 connector you made earlier and connect it to the PDB.
 The red wire goes to positive and the black wire goes to negative.
 Double, triple check that you have the correct polarity otherwise things can go south very quickly.

-STEP 7: Adding accessories- Buzzers and LEDs
+Adding Accessories- Buzzers and LEDs

-You can add LEDs strips and buzzers to your diy quadcopter to make it even more awesome.
+You can add LEDs strips and buzzers to your DIY quadcopter to make it even more awesome.
 The LEDs help with orientation and the buzzers are useful for when you crash and can’t find your quad.
 You can flip a switch and the buzzer will beep, making it easier for you to find.

 Adding the buzzer: Some flight controllers have holes specifically for the buzzer.
 To add the buzzer, simply solder the positive wire to the positive hole on the flight controller and the negative wire to the negative hole.
 Double check that the polarity is correct so positive is going to positive and negative is going to negative.